candracodes/cfried-portfolio/README.md

 ## Foreword

 * This application aims to accomplish the following:
-    * Adhere to the [Guidelines](./assets/_guide/README.md) to ensure submission is in compliance with class standards
+    * Adhere to the [Assignment Guidelines](./assets/_guide/README.md) to ensure submission is in compliance with acceptance criteria
-    * List of other requirements...

-## Design Notes

-* List design details here...
+    * Begin construction of an initial online portfolio with advanced CSS (to be revisted later with working javascript events)

-## Development Notes | Tech Stack
+## Design & Development Notes

 * At the moment, this portfolio is composed of HTML & CSS only
 * In the future, I could see a use case for, at the very least, incorporating jQuery, FontAwesome, and React (as I learn it)